Loop Shaping of Hybrid Motion Control with Contact Transition: Experimental case study

 The nominal system model is given by

-where $s$ is Laplace variable, and $K$ and $\tau$ are the known system gain and time-constant parameters, respectively.
+where $s$ is the Laplace variable, and $K$ and $\tau$ are the known system gain and time-constant parameters, respectively.
 The constant term $D$ constitutes the nominal disturbance due to the gravity force which is known.
 Therefore, the latter is pre-compensated, so that the system input signal results in

-where the feedback controller output $u$ is designed as described in section \ref{sec:3}.
+where the feedback controller output $u$ is designed as described above in section \ref{sec:3}.

 Due to a free integrator, cf. \eqref{eq:4:1}, the identification of the free system parameters was performed in a closed-loop configuration, see \cite{ruderman2022disturbance} for details.
-The least-squares determined parameter values are $K = 0.0408$ and $\tau = 0.00668$ sec, while the experimentally measured and identified magnitude response are shown towards each other in Bode diagram in Fig. \ref{fig:IdentFRF}.
+The least-squares determined parameter values are $K = 0.0408$ and $\tau = 0.00668$ sec, while the experimentally measured and identified magnitude response are shown over each other in the Bode diagram in Fig. \ref{fig:IdentFRF}.

 Note that an additional electrical time constant of the voice-coil-motor dynamics, which is about $0.0012$ sec, is not explicitly taken into account, equally as not a minor time delay in the input-output loop of the system.
 Both are neglected in the nominal model \eqref{eq:4:1}, cf. \cite{ruderman2022disturbance}.
-At the same time, they constitute an additional robustness criterion for the motion control system under evaluation and, this way, contribute to a worst-case scenario of the study.
+At the same time, they constitute an additional robustness criterion for the motion control system under evaluation and, this way, contribute to a worst-case scenario under evaluation.